arunchandra23/JTP-Technical-project/README.md

 ## Quickstart
-  ### This loads pre-trained weights and restores snapshot of feature vectors of images to Qdrant
+  ### This process restores a snapshot of image feature vectors, which were extracted using the Autoencoder, into the Qdrant database.
   > **Prerequisites:** Docker installed on your machine, and a basic understanding of Docker and terminal commands.

 1. **Repository Cloning:**